FAQ: Legacy Internet Resources

 - I am the legitimate holder of legacy Internet resources for which the contact details in the RIPE Database are outdated.
 What should I do?

 If you are the maintainer of the corresponding objects, please update them as soon as possible.
-If you are not the maintainer of the corresponding objects then please send an email to legacy _at_ ripe _dot_ net and we will get in touch with you.
+If you are not the maintainer of the corresponding objects then please send an email to [email protected] and we will get in touch with you.

 - Can I transfer my legacy Internet resources to another organisation within the RIPE NCC service region?